The 9/11 Memorial and Museum is a tribute to the lives lost on September 11, 2001, and on February 26, 1993 (World Trade Center bombing).

 3. Witness at Ground Zero

-On September 11, 2001, even as the planes crashed into the twin towers, French photographer Stephane Sednaoui filmed the incident from the roof of his building in lower Manhattan.
+Even as the planes crashed into the twin towers, French photographer Stephane Sednaoui filmed the incident from the roof of his building in lower Manhattan.

 This exhibition displays more than 500 pictures of his photographs taken between September 12 and 16.